JarneT-2159795/seis-jarnethys-martijnsnoeks/00-index.markdown

 ## What is this?

-This blog documents everything we did to create our very own WebAssembly virtual machine and compiler.
+This blog documents everything we did to create our very own WebAssembly virtual machine and compiler in C++.
 Furthermore it will show how we deployed these to a Cloudflare worker.
 We also discuss a paper about WebAssembly we read.
-We've made the following posts:
+We've written a post for each part:

 <ul>
 <li><a href="/seis-jarnethys-martijnsnoeks/wasm-vm">WebAssembly virtual machine</a></li>